IBM/kube101/workshop/Lab3/README.md

    deployment "guestbook" created
    ```

-- List the pod with label app=guestbook
+### List the pod

-  We can then list the pods it created by listing all pods that
+  Now you can list the pods that Kubernetes created by label name.
-  have a label of "app" with a value of "guestbook".
+  Use the label "app" with a value of "guestbook."
 This matches
-  the labels defined above in the yaml file in the
+  the labels that were defined above in the yaml file in the
-  `spec.template.metadata.labels` section.
+  `spec.template.metadata.labels` section:

    ```console
    $ kubectl get pods -l app=guestbook
    ```

+### Change the number of replicas

 When you change the number of replicas in the configuration, Kubernetes will
-try to add, or remove, pods from the system to match your request.
-To can
+try to add or remove pods from the system to match your request.
+You can
 make these modifications by using the following command:

    ```console